Leopold and Loeb: Loeb's death

-On January 28, 1936, Loeb was attacked with a straight razor in a shower room by his fellow inmate James Day; he died in the prison hospital soon afterward.
-Day claimed that Loeb had attempted to sexually assault him, but he was unharmed while Loeb sustained more than fifty wounds, including defensive wounds on his arms and hands.
-His throat had been slashed from behind.
-News accounts suggested that Loeb had propositioned Day; some praised Day for his actions.
+On January 28, 1936, Loeb was attacked with a straight razor in a shower room by a fellow inmate, James Day, and died in the prison hospital soon afterward.
+Day claimed that Loeb had attempted to sexually assault him, but he was unharmed while Loeb sustained more than fifty wounds, including defensive wounds on his arms and hands, and his throat had been slashed from behind.
+News accounts suggested that Loeb had propositioned Day, and some praised Day for his actions.

 Several weeks after the killing, Mark Hellinger wrote in his syndicated column, "I must tell you of the line that came to me from an unknown correspondent in Chicago.
 This anonymous contributor said he had the absolute low-down on the recent slaying of Dickie Loeb.
 Seems that Loeb made a slight mistake in grammar.
 He ended a sentence in a proposition..."
 While some sources state Ed Lahey had previously written in the Chicago Daily News, "Richard Loeb, despite his erudition, today ended his sentence with a proposition", no evidence has been found that this was ever published, and actual copy from that date reads otherwise.

-Though several prison officials including the warden believed that Loeb had been murdered, Day was found not guilty by a jury after a short trial in June 1936.
+Though several prison officials, including the warden, believed that Loeb had been murdered, Day was found not guilty by a jury after a short trial in June 1936.
 There is no evidence that Loeb was a sexual predator while in prison, but Day was later caught at least once in a sexual act with a fellow inmate.
 In his autobiography, Life Plus 99 Years, Leopold ridiculed Day's claim that Loeb had attempted to sexually assault him.
-This was echoed by the prison's Catholic chaplain, a confidant of Loeb's, who said that it was more likely that Day attacked Loeb after Loeb rebuffed his advances.
+That was echoed by the prison's Catholic chaplain, a confidant of Loeb's, who said that it was more likely that Day attacked Loeb after Loeb rebuffed his advances.